dknight/pd.sh/README.md

 sudo make install
 ```

 The default installation path is `/usr/local/bin`.
-Additionally, `PREFIX` can be
+Additionally,
-set, for example:
+`PREFIX` can be set to change the destination, for example:

 ```
 PREFIX=/var/opt make install